DO I NEED A REFERRAL?

 Initial consultation (1 hour): $100

 Subsequent consultation (30 minutes): $90

 Concession rates apply for Pensioners.

 Chronic Disease Management patients: Payment is required in full and a rebate is provided.
-There will be an out-of-pocket expense unless you hold a concession card, where it will be bulk-billed.
+There will be an out-of-pocket expense.
 Please bring your Medicare card and debit card to your appointment so the rebate may be paid on the spot.

 IS MY TREATMENT COVERED BY MY PRIVATE HEALTH INSURANCE??